Shengw3n/shengwen.me/pages/posts/2-5am-club.md

 ## Marking Finals for APSC 160

 This term was also my second term being a teaching assistant at UBC's APSC 160 course, an introductory computer science course for engineering students.
 I was put on a lot of tasks this term, from lecture teaching, lab hosting to leading exam invigilations and ultimately making the midterm/final questions.
-It's definitely an interesting experience designing questions and Python scripts for auto-marking, and seeing the results of the students.
-I finished marking finals this week for them and it definitely feels good to know most had fun with my questions.
+It's definitely an interesting experience designing questions and Python scripts for auto-marking, and seeing the students take them in front of me.
+I finished marking the manual portion of the finals this week and it definitely feels good to know most had fun with my questions.

 ## Ping Pong Adventures